 Here, people mainly speak Inuit languages like Inuktitut or English.

 But the geographic North Pole isn’t the only “North Pole.”
-For example, there’s also North Pole, Alaska, where you’ll find Santa Claus House.
+For example, there’s also the North Pole, Alaska, where you’ll find Santa Claus House.
 Santa Claus House is an old trading post turned into a Christmas gift shop that also issues “letters from Santa” to children around the world.

 Obviously, if North Pole, Alaska were Santa’s headquarters, he would speak English.
 Or possibly a native Inuit language- if he’s immortal, that would mean he was there before the Canadians and the Americans showed up, right?